Long Branch Pier & Boardwalk History

 As Summer 1901 was ending the Long Branch Daily Record reported on famed actor-resident Oliver Byron’s plan for an oceanfront boardwalk that would “redeem Long Branch.”
 The city’s newspaper also reported about a boardwalk plan (a double-decker with sun parlors and cabanas) in December 1903.
 While doing some pier promotion to Long Branch residents and officials, the Asbury Park Press quoted a University of Pennsylvania professor in a June 1904 editorial: “the key to the ocean is a boardwalk.”
 The world’s first boardwalk had opened in June 1870 in Atlantic City and the trend spread up the NJ coast.
 Both the Asbury Park and Belmar boardwalks went up just before the one in Long Branch did.

-Atlantic City — the world’s first boardwalk was built there in 1870 (Steve Eccles Photo, 1906).
+Atlantic City — The world’s first boardwalk was built there in 1870 (Steve Eccles Photo, 1906).
 The 500-foot-long West Jersey Pier was opened in July 1880 and wrecked by a storm 6 years later.
 The city’s first amusement pier, Howard’s Pier, opened in July 1882.

 In October 1904 a unanimous city council pulled rank, condemning and acquiring all Long Branch shoreline property east of new Ocean Avenue (impacting 55+ owners).
 Thus giving the city complete control of 9,000-feet of prime oceanfront — about 2 miles from North End to West End.
 The focus on a new Long Branch boardwalk sharpened in March 1905 when the Long Branch Daily Record reported on a design plan by J. Wesley Seaman, the city engineer.
 The project at that point was called “Bluff Walk.”